 The Discipline sections are:

-All four sections must be passed within a 18-month window with a score of 75 or higher in each section.
+All four sections must be passed within a 30 or 36-month window with a score of 75 or higher in each section.
 CPA state licensure requirements vary but typically require 150 hours of schooling (30 hours more than the standard 120-hour accounting bachelor's degree).
 In addition to verifiable experience and a passing score on the Uniform CPA Examination, the qualifications for obtaining a license are always a passing grade on the Uniform CPA Examination.

 A CPA might take up to three years to complete.
 This includes a year to complete your additional credit hour requirements and one to two years of relevant work experience.